sibears/writeups/VolgaCTF Quals 2017/troll-hunter/README.md

 - We could use wildcards like `/show?id=q=fo*` and keywords **sort** and **from**
 - We could not retrieve anything useful from DB (except trolls that we've already seen)

-Using that info we found out that the actual backend proxies our request to the ElasticSearch.
+Using that info we've found out that the actual backend proxies our request to the ElasticSearch.
 `/show?id=` param is URI decoded and used as a query to [search uri](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-uri-request.html)

-So we got that have a full control over the query to the specific index of the ElasticSearch but couldn't do anything interesting enough.
+So we've had a full control over the query to the specific index of the ElasticSearch but couldn't do anything interesting enough.

-*(Writing that text riht now I think that we could try to exploit the target vuln using that functionality, but I can't check it, so let's follow our path)*
+*(Writing that text now I think we could try to exploit the target vuln using that functionality, but I can't check it, so let's follow our path)*

 ## Report Them All!